SWETHA09P/Sentiment-Detection-Analyzer/README.md

 # 🐦Tweet Sentiment Analyzer📊

-In this project, we will use a dataset of tweets as the source of data.
+In this project, i will use a dataset of tweets as the source of data.
 Implement the requirements below using one or more Python scripts.
 Along with these, a short explanatory text will be provided, explaining the solution and how to run the scripts.

-**Note:** Due to privacy policies, I am not allowed to post the dataset publicly.

 ---